 They should know to wash their face and hands when they come inside and before they eat.
 They should understand how washing prevents the spread of illnesses, germs and bacteria.
 When they’re very young, wash your hands together as creating personal hygiene family activities helps.

 Germs go great distances.
 Teach your kids to cover their mouth and nose when they sneeze or cough.
 And they shouldn’t do this with an open hand.
 Teach them to cough into the crook of their arm.

-Youngsters develop the necessary motor skills for brushing.
+Youngsters develop the necessary motor skills for brushing between ages 6 and 8, depending on their manual dexterity and ability to spit out the toothpaste rather than swallow it.
 But you still need to monitor the situation.
-They should brush their teeth, their tongue, and floss.
+They should brush their teeth, their tongue and floss.
 Get a two-minute hourglass to add a little fun to the task.
 That’ll simplify the importance of personal hygiene for children.

 As any caregiver knows, getting a child to get ready in the morning is a chore.
 Set up evening baths.
 The routine is a great way to teach personal hygiene for children.